QuickFastly/Nova-Regna/World/Cultures & Ethnicities/Ciraza/Ciraza.md

   </table>
 </div>

-The Rovi people are the third new ethnic group to be formed from the [[Cirazan]] people, giving the same name to the land they laid claim to, [[Rovillo]], located in what is now [[Destrea]].
+The Rovi people are the third new ethnic group to be formed from the [[Ciraza]] people, giving the same name to the land they laid claim to, [[Rovillo]], located in what is now [[Destrea]].
 The Rovi language is an evolution of the Common Alessan language, also from which most other languages spoken by Cirazans evolved from.
 Common Alessan is today considered a dead language, and Rovi retains little similarity to it.

 ### Parene people